tbleckert/laramill/README.md

 ## Install

-Simply add Billing to your `composer.json`:
+Simply add LaraMill to your `composer.json`:

-	"tbleckert/billing": "1.0-beta.1"
+	"tbleckert/laramill": "1.0-beta.1"

 ## Configure

-To start using Billing you need to publish the config files:
+To start using LaraMill you need to publish the config files:

-	php artisan config:publish tbleckert/billing
+	php artisan config:publish tbleckert/laramill

-Then fill in your public and private Paymill keys in your new config located at `app/config/packages/tbleckert/billing/config.php`
+Then fill in your public and private Paymill keys in your new config located at `app/config/packages/tbleckert/laramill/config.php`

 ### Offers